tomattman/tutorialsN/tutorials/bug/bug.md

 ---
 title: BUG 1803 update yaml 123456
 description: The following steps will explain how to create a basic Java project to call OData services using the SAP S/4HANA Cloud SDK on Cloud Foundry.
-tags: [ tutorial>intermediate, products>sap-s-4hana-cloud-sdk]
+tags: [ tutorial>intermediate, products>sap-s-4hana-cloud-sdk, tutorial>license]
 primary_tag: products>sap-s-4hana-cloud-sdk
-time: 20
+time: 220
 ---

 [ACCORDION-BEGIN [Step 5: ](Deploying the Project)]